BriceDelemosDitPereira/groupie-tracker/README.md

 Upon running Groupie-Tracker, you can access the homepage where a list of music groups is displayed.
 You can click on any group's image to view detailed information about that group on a separate page.
 The search bar allows you to search for specific groups, artists, albums, or concerts (you must return to the home page to restart a search).
 Additionally, filters are available to narrow down the displayed groups based on certain criteria.

+## Geolocalization

+Groupie tracker geolocalization was done locally.
+This project is not in this repository as it was linked to a Google account.
+If you want to know more about this project, please go to the "instructions_audits" folder and click on the corresponding links.

 ## Co-developers

 - [Delestre Thomas](https://github.com/Thomas-Delestre)